cozy/cozy-banks/docs/bills-matching.md

 ## Finding debit and credit operations for a bill

 The algorithm is globally the same to find a debit or a credit operation for a bill, but there are some differences at some steps.
+Each step is explained below.

 ### Find neighboring transactions